samanvitha-k/Auto-Subtitle-Generator/README.md

 ### Prerequisites
 - Python 3.8 or higher
-- `ffmpeg` installed on your system (used for video-to-audio conversion)
+- 'ffmpeg' installed on your system (used for video-to-audio conversion)

 ### Steps